sindresorhus/trash/readme.md

 [![Build Status](https://travis-ci.org/sindresorhus/trash.svg?branch=master)](https://travis-ci.org/sindresorhus/trash)

-Works on macOS, Linux, and Windows.
+Works on macOS, Linux, and Windows (8 or later).

 In contrast to [`fs.unlink`](https://nodejs.org/api/fs.html#fs_fs_unlink_path_callback), [`del`](https://github.com/sindresorhus/del), and [`rimraf`](https://github.com/isaacs/rimraf) which permanently delete files, this only moves them to the trash, which is much safer and reversible.